elastic/logstash/docs/core-vs-contrib.md

 ```

 # Manual Installation (if you're behind a firewall, etc.)
-The tarball build defaults to extract on top of an existing Logstash tarball installation.
+The contrib plugins can be extracted on top of an existing Logstash installation.

 For example, if I've extracted `logstash-1.4.0.tar.gz` into `/path`, e.g.

 ```